IraAngeles-IBM/istio101/observe-telemetry/README.md

-# Exercise 4 - Observe service telemetry: metrics and tracing
+# Observe service telemetry: metrics and tracing

 ### Challenges with microservices